Location Wheels

 The Ancestors and Descendants wheels can be found under the Graphs tab.

-Starting with Heredis 2023, you can apply an additional filter to create a “location wheel” and see at a glance the geographical origin of your ancestors and of their descendants.
+You can apply an additional filter to create a “location wheel” and see at a glance the geographical origin of your ancestors and of their descendants.

 Create a location wheel